Spaqin/spaq-in/src/posts/one-roll-with-olyflex.md

 # Brief overview of Olympusflex models

-There's a [site](..link/to/it) that has all the models listed, that's how I know mine is the type A. Basically they came in two types, A and B, with 2.8 and 3.5 lenses.
+There's a [site](http://www.biofos.com/coll/subcoll/tlr.html) (or [two](http://www.tlr-cameras.com/Japanese/Olympus.html)) that has all the models listed, that's how I know mine is the type A. Basically they came in two types, A and B, with 2.8 and 3.5 lenses.
 "A" was the cheaper one, didn't have a crank but still with automatic film winder (none of that red window bullshit); the settings are changeable with wheels rather than levers.
 Additionally, and maybe more importantly from modern perspective, the 2.8 lens on the A type is supposed to be a 4-element rather 6, however I haven't seen a side by side comparison to tell if it's any better.

 From my experience, the A is solidly built - on my copy everything works fine; glass is clear, okay, knobs are a little dirty and leatherette is cracking, but in this state I'm sure it will work for another 70 years.